-606.9.3 OTHER OFFICES
+6.9.3 OTHER OFFICES

-In the event of a vacancy in, or permanent incapacity of the person holding any office other than General Chair, Athlete Representative, Coach Representative, Officials Representative, or member of the Board of Review, the General Chair shall appoint a successor with the advice and consent of the Board of Directors, to serve until the next regularly scheduled meeting of the House of Delegates.
+In the event of a vacancy in, or permanent incapacity of the person holding any office other than General Chair, Athlete Representative, Coach Representative, Officials Representative, or member of the Administrative Review Board, the General Chair shall appoint a successor with the advice and consent of the Board of Directors, to serve until the next regularly scheduled meeting of the House of Delegates.
 In the event of a temporary incapacity, the General Chair may designate, with the advice and consent of the Board of Directors, an Individual Member to act for the incapacitated officer for the duration of the incapacity.

-606.9.4 DETERMNATION OF VACANCY OR INCAPACITY
+6.9.4 DETERMNATION OF VACANCY OR INCAPACITY